 These trends are the very raison d’être for nonviolent resistance—a way for ordinary people to effect political change where voting and other institutional tools are failing to do so.

-Sonja Stojadinovic holds bachelor and master degrees in political science and international relations, both obtained on the Faculty of Law, Skopje, University of St. Cyril and Methodius, Republic of North Macedonia.
+Sonja Stojadinovic is an MA student in Southeast European Studies at the University of Graz, Austria.
+She holds bachelor and master degrees in political science and international relations, both obtained on the Faculty of Law, Skopje, University of St. Cyril and Methodius, Republic of North Macedonia.
 She is also an activist and well-known columnist for North Macedonian daily newspapers and regional political web sites.Read More